CatalaLang/catala-book/src/2-3-list-modular.md

 individual, and then aggregating the result of the first step for all individuals of the household.
 Naturally, the existing scope `HouseholdTaxComputation` is where the second step will happen.
 But where to put the first step?

+TODO: stop talking about functions in the tutorial.
+So remove this alternative coding style.

 As Catala is a functional programming language, we could define an internal variable of the scope `HouseholdTaxComputation` that acts as a function to associate